ruggeromontesi/exercise/README.md

 https://sonarcloud.io/summary/new_code?id=ruggeromontesi_exercise&branch=master

 # How will you design/organize the micro services for your API product?
+In this case I decided to use a single service as the functionalities required can be logically gathered in a single unit.
+In case of additional functionalities like, for example: notifications, messaging, report generation, "credit profiling" I would create additional services (i.e.: applications) communicating with this one through rest API, Kafka , MQ.

 # How will you break down the business requirements into user stories?
 * 1 As a user, I would like to create a saving account for the customer, knowing his id, specifying account type (SAVING, CURRENT) and the currency (EUR).